Christian-Kofi-Okyere/Function-Calculator/README.md

 ## Licensing & credits

 - `memram.vhd` contains Altera/Intel megafunction wizard headers.
 Respect the Altera/Intel licensing terms when using those files.
-- The rest of the code appears to be course/student work (author header in VHDL source: Christian Okyere).
-Include your preferred OSS license file if you intend to publish (MIT, Apache-2.0, etc.).

 ## Files